Inaugurating The Next Cycle: Understanding Your Future

 Debrief

-“Because this a story based on ‘sources’ and not confirmation off the bat, I was a lot more scared that a Denial can come anywhere, anytime—social media, newswires, TV—especially when I had so many positions on.
-It made me scale some of the size quicker than I would have liked.
-I was too fearful of how aggressive and quick the moves on the Denial would be.
-But I hit the initial headline all the same.
-Yet, after five minutes in, I thought I either had to prepare purely for denial or trim some positions and keep a core size on.
-That is so I can cut and reverse fast and effectively if a Denial does come.
-I was, at one point, holding positions over eight markets.
-And—like I said before—I’m quick, but not that quick!
+“I was scared a Denial could come anytime—social media, newswires, TV—because this is a story based on ‘sources’ and not immediate confirmation.
+It made me scale some of the size quicker than I’d like.
+I was too fearful of the Denial response.
+But I hit the initial headline.
+After five minutes, I thought I had to prepare for denial or trim some positions and keep a core size to cut and reverse fast if a Denial comes.
+I was holding positions over eight markets.
+And—I’m quick, but not that quick!
 Can anyone reverse eight markets that fast?

 Opportunity & Payouts